 As described in an FDA Group blog post “Newly installed or modified equipment must first be validated to determine if it’s capable of producing the desired results.”

-But this qualification is not a one-time step for brand new equipment.
+But this IQ example is not a one-time step for brand new equipment.
 It also applies to used equipment that you purchase for your site.
 Moreover, IQ can also come into play if your equipment is moved to another location in your facility.

 Successful passing the IQ hurdle is aided by adhering to manufacturers’ guidelines during the installation procedures.
 These can be quite extensive and include issues such as floor space, adequate power and the operating environment.